naufan17/e-commerce/README.md

 - You can diplay product and category data
 - Also can display product by category
 - Authentication is based JWT(JSON Web Token)
-- Register and login to get token
+- Register for new user to get token
+- Login for registered user to get token
+- User can display, add and delete shipping address
-- User can display, add and delete product from cart
+- User can display, add and delete product in cart
+- User can orders product in cart by entering shipping address
 - Built using golang programming language and MySQL database
+- Applications are bundled in containers using Docker

 ## API Documentation and Usage